-Writer-producer-creator Mindy Kaling also stars in THE MINDY PROJECT as Mindy Lahiri, an accomplished 30-something obstetrician whose obsession with romantic comedies has seriously skewed her view of love and relationships and left her drowning in her own neuroses.
-In the meantime, her desperate search for Mr. Right keeps taking her back to two very different doctors (Chris Messina and Ed Weeks) -- and the same bad habits.
+Writer-producer-creator Mindy Kaling also stars in THE MINDY PROJECT as Dr. Mindy Lahiri, an accomplished 30-something obstetrician whose obsession with romantic comedies has seriously skewed her view of love and relationships and left her drowning in her own neuroses.
+In the meantime, her desperate search for Mr. Right bounces her from man to man -- and the same bad habits.

 What are the real-life consequences of some of Mindy's actions (including hook-ups and public drunkenness)?
 Why do we find her problems funny?

 The Mindy Project has a significant relationship with food and body image throughout the series.
 How does Mindy's obsession with food make you feel?
 What about her quips about being fat and chubby?
 Does the show reinforce fatphobia, or is it an effective satire?